mfrasier/api-poc/README.md

 #### Task Master
 This function emulates an upstream business process putting work on the work queue for consumption by the orchestrator.
+It is triggered by the same cloudwatch event rule that triggers the orchestrator function.

 #### External API server emulator
 This service emulates a RESTful API server throttling API calls
  and is the target for our workers who are performing actual business logic.

-The API service manages very few resources and has a couple of management endpoints.
+The API service manages very few resources.

 ##### Resources
 The service tracks surveys used to gather information from people.
 The resource hierarchy is simple.

 * survey: zero or more
   * interview: zero or more